adrianrakiec/GarbZone/README.md

 - **Search for Offers and Users**
   Quickly find items or users by searching their names.

-- **Pagination for Search Results**
+- **Chat**
-  View search results spread across multiple pages, making it easier to browse through large lists of items or users.
+  Send and receive messages with other users.

-## 🚀 Coming Soon
+- **Reporting Offers**

-We’re working on adding more features and improving the platform.
-Here’s what’s coming next:
+  Allow users to report inappropriate or rule-breaking offers directly to the platform.

-- **Real-time Chat**
+- **Admin Panel**
-  Send and receive messages instantly with other users.
+  A comprehensive tool for managing user roles, reported offers, and categories, giving full control over the platform.

-- **Sorting Options**
+- **User Ratings and Reviews**
-  Sort offers by price, date, or other criteria to find what you need faster.
+  Build trust within the community with a system that lets users rate and leave reviews for each other.

-- **User Rankings**
+- **Wallet Top-ups**
-  A leaderboard to highlight the most active users on the platform.
+  Seamless integration with **Stripe API** for fast and secure wallet top-ups.

-- **Recommendation System**
+- **User-to-User Transactions**
-  Simple suggestions based on the offers you’ve visited to help you discover more items.
+  Simplified exchange of funds between users with a built-in transaction system for security and transparency.

 ## 🛠️ Technology Stack

 GarbZone is built using modern tools and technologies: